tuanna199/PGC/README.md

 * PopAnnotation.rule.py: Annotation for SVs relative to genomic location
 * PopOverlap.rule.py: Comparison to other published SV dataasets
 * PopMergeSeq.rule.py: Analysis of SVs associated sequences
-* NanoAssembly.rule.py: *De novo* assembly of genome for each individual

 ## Tests

 The pipeline was tested based on different rules, and the **log** files were in **tests** directory of the package.

-* Read_Assembly.log
 * SV_Annotation-1.log
 * SV_Annotation-2.log
 * SV_Diversity.log